rwb/ccjs300/README.md

 3. Predict the future.
 4. Possibly exert some control over future events.

+## Lesson 5 - Tuesday 2/17/26

+* Reminder: I will be distributing the first assignment of the semester on Tuesday 2/24/26; it will be due on Thursday 2/26/26.
+* We have completed Chapter 1 and are now turning to Chapter 2; you should have read to the end of Chapter 2 by end of this week.

 ### Chapter 2: Ethics in Criminal Justice Research

 * Research often involves studies of human beings and animals.